 And finally, don’t be afraid to show empathy and compassion in your communications as this pandemic has affected everyone in one way or another.
 Share your message on social media and within your local community to let your clientele and neighbours know that you’re committed to keeping the community healthy and safe.

-If you need any assistance to get your bar or restaurant ready for operation please don’t hesitate to reach out - we are always here to help.
+Need any further advice for bar or restaurant success?
+Please don’t hesitate to reach out - we are always here to help.